hojamuhammet/user-admin-grpc-go/README.md

 The gRPC server will start, and you can begin using the API.

-## API Documentation

-For API documentation, refer to the gRPC service definitions in the `gen` directory.
-You can use tools like [gRPCurl](https://github.com/fullstorydev/grpcurl) or [gRPC GUI](https://github.com/fullstorydev/grpcui) to explore and interact with the API.

 ## Contributing

 If you'd like to contribute to this project, please follow the standard GitHub flow: